ivmai/libatomic_ops/README_malloc.txt

 objects, you might get lucky.
 Otherwise expect contention and false-sharing problems.
 If this is an issue, something like Maged Michael's algorithm (PLDI 2004) would be technically a far better choice.
-If you are concerned only with scalability, and not signal-safety, you might also consider using Hoard instead.
+If you are concerned only with scalability, and not signal-safety, you might also consider using Hoard algorithm instead.
 We have seen a factor of 3 to 4 slowdown from the standard glibc malloc implementation with contention, even when the performance without contention was faster.
 (To make the implementation more scalable, one would need to replicate at least the free list headers,